tubemogul/puppet-maxscale/README.markdown

    Example: for a datadir set to `/maxscale/default/data`, `/maxscale/default` will have to exist prior to the class realization.
  * the Maxscale cachedir.
 The parent directories have to exist before that.
+ * the Maxscale master.ini directory which is basically the same that you set your binlog directory to.
+The parent directories have to exist before that.
  * the Maxscale logdir.
 The parent directories have to exist before that.
  * the Maxscale piddir.
 The parent directories have to exist before that.
  * the folder where the errmsg.sys is stored (generally `/var/lib/maxscale`).